VoronDesign/VoronUsers/printer_mods/Saccco/Orbitu/Readme.md

 ![Orbitu](Pictures/Orbitu-mounted-1.jpg)

-Mounting solution for the Orbiter 2.0 and the Voron CW1 carriage.
+Mounting solution for the Orbiter 2.0 and the Voron CW1 carriage with.
 Everything was made out of the stls.
+Goal was to mimic the looks of the new Stealthburner.

 ### **Printing instructions:**
 - Voron default settings work fine